As a pet parent, you may be wondering if your pup needs heartworm disease prevention. Or, what heartworm disease in dogs is.

 If an infected dog comes in contact with your pet, they will not spread the disease to your dog.
 The only way for heartworm disease to spread is if a mosquito bites the infected dog and then bites your dog.

-Keeping your pet safe from serious, life-threatening disease is an important part of pet parenting.
+Keeping your pet safe from serious, life-threatening diseases due to fleas, ticks, and mosquitoes is an important part of pet parenting.
 Sticking to a monthly heartworm disease prevention plan is the best way to prevent heartworm disease.